| BUYERS GUIDE

 The Smart Entry and Start system was a bloody nuisance.
 One of our passengers had the key in his pocket when he loaded camera gear into the vehicle and that allowed the push-start button to work.
 However, when he went wandering off later on we were left in the wagon, unable to turn the engine off for fear of not being able to restart it.

-Oil consumption was a big problem with the early 200 Series diesel.
+Oil consumption was a big problem with the early 200 Series diesels.
 Oil consumption was erratic and an engine that hadn’t used oil for a few thousand klicks would suddenly use plenty.
-Typically, we had to top up oil every 1-2000km on long bush trips!
+That problem seems to have been overcome.

-The Sahara’s navigation system was useless off-bitumen, with virtually no dirt road mapping.
+The 2016 Sahara’s navigation system was fine off-bitumen, with plenty of dirt road and fire-trail mapping, but the early models had very poor bush mapping.

 A good, used 100 Series turbo-diesel is an affordable alternative to the 200.
 Fit diff locks front and rear and you’ll have a 100 that can more than match the 200’s traction control.
 The 100 turbo-diesel is the pick.